mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 importantly, cheap.

-General has dominated the cheap–and–good–enough end of the market for many years, but has recently been at the centre of controversy as several of its starships have suffered serious defects.
+General has dominated the cheap–and–good–enough end of the market for many years, but has recently been at the center of controversy as several of its starships have suffered serious defects.
 Poor build quality and lack of attention to detail have been blamed for the loss of several military and civilian starships, and General’s